Sports Coach Logo Sports Coach Training Principles Fitness Components

 Aurelian Luke explains how to create a sense of urgency in your Gym's Brochure.

-When it comes to getting people to join your gym, you need to create a sense of urgency.
-Potential members need to feel like they will miss out if they do not sign up now.
+You must create a sense of urgency when getting people to join your gym.
+Potential members need to feel like they will miss out if they do not sign up.
 And one of the best ways to do that is by using an effective brochure.
 A gym brochure is a tool that you will use to capture people's attention.
 Here are some tips on how to create a sense of urgency in your new gym's brochure:

 Make them fill out an application.

 People like free things, but even more than that, they like limited-time offers.
-A good way to make sure that your potential members feel like they need to sign up now is to make them fill out an application.
-This will give you their information and allow you to automatically follow up with them (a vital part of any marketing campaign).
+A good way to ensure that your potential members feel like they need to sign up now is to make them fill out an application.
+It will give you their information and allow you to automatically follow up with them (a vital part of any marketing campaign).

 Offer a limited-time discount.

 When creating your gym brochure, one of the best ways to develop a sense of urgency is to offer a limited-time discount.
-This will give your potential members the feeling that they need to sign up now or miss out on a great deal.
-You could even do this by creating two prices (one with the discount and one without).
+It will give your potential members the feeling that they must sign up now or miss out on a great deal.
+You could create one with the discount and one without.

 Create excitement through pictures.